sap-tutorials/Tutorials/tutorials/iot-cf-send-commands-mqtt/iot-cf-send-commands-mqtt.md

 **Prerequisites:**

--   You have created the device model.
+-   You have created the device model in step 1-4.

 -   You have generated a certificate for your MQTT device and wrote down the secret key.